-I was, by now, entirely persuaded, that sufficiently motivated creative writers, who believed that Jesus was the son of God, would have had little difficulty fabricating suitable stories for the benefit of the newly converted and unsophisticated pagans.
+I was, by now, entirely persuaded that sufficiently motivated, creative writers, who actually believed Jesus was the son of God, would have had little difficulty fabricating suitable stories for the benefit of these newly converted, unsophisticated pagans.
 Each of Paul’s newly established communities, probably produced their own version of events, and those appearing later, were undoubtedly influenced by what had gone before.
-Four of these fabricated versions were eventually adopted as “official” Gospel versions.
-The rests were consigned to the dustbin of history.
+Four of these many fabricated versions were eventually adopted as “official” Gospels, and these eventually ended up in the New Testament.
+The rest were consigned to the dustbin of history.

 One of the earliest gospels to appear, but not necessarily the first gospel, was The Gospel of Mark (c 65-70 AD).
-This was one of the earliest attempts, to establish what would later become orthodox Christian dogma.
-Mark originally stopped at the empty tomb [Mark 16: 8], but sometime later, it was extended for obvious reasons [interpolated].
-This short extension [Mark 16: 9-20] includes various sightings of a resurrected Jesus, and a brief reference to Jesus’ ascension to heaven, and it is essentially, a quick paraphrasing of the last chapter of Luke’s Gospel.
+This was an early attempt to establish what would later become orthodox Christian dogma.
+Mark originally stopped at the empty tomb [Mark 16: 8], but sometime later, for obvious reasons, it was extended [Mark 16: 9-20] to include various sightings of a resurrected Jesus, and a brief reference to Jesus’ ascension to heaven.
+This 12-verse add-on [interpolation] is essentially a quick paraphrasing of the last chapter of Luke’s Gospel.

 The ascension of Jesus to heaven, first found in Luke, and later reinforced in Acts, was another common feature of pagan belief systems that was incorporated into the Gospels.
-It was added primarily to underline the divinity of Jesus, but it also offered a very convenient way to dispose of Jesus after his miraculous resurrection.
-Unfortunately Luke’s Gospel and Acts fail to agree when this ascension to heaven actually occurred.
+It was added primarily to underline the divinity of Jesus, but it also offered a very convenient way to “dispose of Jesus” after his miraculous resurrection.
+Unfortunately, Luke’s Gospel and Acts fail to agree when this ascension to heaven actually occurred.
 Luke’s Gospel alleges it occurred on the same day as the resurrection [Easter Sunday], whereas Acts states it occurred forty days after the resurrection.
 This is a remarkable discrepancy given the momentous nature of the alleged event.
 It is even more remarkable, given the fact that Luke and Acts were both allegedly written by the same author.
-I have ignored the brief reference to Jesus’ ascension that can be found at the end of Mark’s Gospel, because it was not present in the original version of Mark, but added later for obvious reasons.
+[Please note I have ignored the brief reference to Jesus’ ascension found at the end of Mark’s Gospel, because it was not present in the original version of Mark, but added later for obvious reasons].

 It was now fairly clear to me, why there were many gospels around by the end of that first century AD, and why the Jerusalem resurrection, and the multiple post-resurrection sightings as advocated by Paul in 1-Corinthians 15:3-9, were a common feature of all such gospels.
-Each version, was customized by each early church, in a slightly different fashion, and four of these versions were eventually canonized and became part of the New Testament.
+Each version was customized by each early church, in a slightly different fashion, and eventually, four of these versions were canonized and became part of the New Testament.
 The rest, including the gospels of Thomas and of Mary, were apparently consigned to the dustbin of history, but even now, I have no real idea why.
-Presumably, it was all down to politics and power struggles, with the usual winners and losers, that you always get in such circumstances.
+Presumably, it was all down to political wrangling and power struggles, with the usual winners and losers that you always get in such circumstances.

 No Going Back

-I was now nearing the end of a journey that I started as an agnostic, in January 2012, when I attended a Christian sponsored Alpha Course looking for answers.
-Here I was, in January 2014, now a fully fledged, committed atheist, who accepted that a historically insignificant character called Jesus was crucified in Jerusalem about 2000 years ago.
+I was now nearing the end of a journey which started in January 2012, when, as an curious agnostic, I attended a Christian sponsored Alpha Course looking for answers.
+Here I was, two years later, a committed atheist who was happy to accept that a historical Jesus was crucified in Jerusalem some 2000 years ago.
 This crucifixion should have been the end of the matter, but sometime after this crucifixion, [it seems nobody knows exactly how long after] Paul hallucinated on the road to Damascus, and convinced himself that he saw this dead Jesus.
-Three years later, Peter, on hearing Paul’s good news, trumped Paul’s experience on the road to Damascus, with a simple lie about a similar experience in Jerusalem.
-Believing Peter’s lies to be true, and with Jesus now elevated to divine status, Paul then spent the rest of his life, touring round the pagan world, enthusiastically promoting this historically insignificant, mortal Jesus, as the son of God.
+Three years later, Peter, on hearing Paul’s good news about a resurrected Jesus, trumped Paul’s experience on the road to Damascus, with a simple lie about a similar experience in Jerusalem.
+Believing Peter’s lies to be true, and with Jesus now elevated to divine status, Paul then spent the rest of his life, touring round the pagan world, enthusiastically promoting this insignificant, mortal character called Jesus, as the son of God.

 The very short pre-gospel period [c 30 AD-c 70 AD] was a period of fluidity and rapid change, during which Jesus’ real identity was hotly disputed.
 We had Jewish followers of a Messianic Jesus, led by Peter and by James, and we also had Jewish and Gentile followers of a more conventional Christian Jesus, led by Paul.
 The followers of the Messianic Jesus eventually lost out, because most Jews refused to accept that Jesus was their long-awaited Jewish Messiah.
 By the end of this short pre-gospel period, Jewish followers of a Messianic Jesus, had either died out, or morphed into quasi-Christians.